tjdett/aorra-eresearch-2013/slides.md

 ## What is a "Reef Report Card"?

+<p style="font-size: 10em">?</p>

-2009 - Reef Water Quality Protection Plan
+### 2009 - Reef Water Quality Protection Plan

 *Long term goal*:
 > To ensure that by 2020 the quality of water entering the reef from broadscale land use has no detrimental impact on the health and resilience of the Great Barrier Reef.

+### Reef Plan

-Water quality and land management targets to meet that goal.
+Sets water quality and land management targets required to meet the long-term goal.

-Report cards measure progress towards those targets.

----
+### Reef Report Card

+Reports on progress towards those targets, using measurements taken on a (mostly) annual basis.

-## Released so far
+### Released so far

 *Baseline* 2009 → Released August 2011

 *2nd* 2010 → Released April 2013

 *3rd* 2011 → Released July 2013

+---

+## Why automate?

+ - Produce reports faster

+ - Reduce data-entry errors

 ---